-Livestock ID system and procedures in place Procedures in place Describe the system:
+► Livestock ID system and procedures in place Procedures in place

+Describe the system:

 Livestock register

-All farms are to have a Livestock Register inclusive of Dam, Sire and DOB.
-Acceptable methods may include the following:
+All farms are to have a Livestock Register inclusive of Dam, Sire and D include the following: OB.
+Acceptable methods may

+○ Calf book; mputer system.

+► Livestock Register established Completed

+Describe the system: